yonicd/covrpage/README.md

 ## Usage

 ```
-# assuming you are in your package directory
+# assuming you are in your package root directory

 covrpage::covrpage()